ajb413/dns-checker/README.md

 Check if a site is blocked using node.js to do `dig @ip domain`.
 Writes results to a sqlite db.

-Does not work if too many dig commands are run at a time (settings.js).
+Does not work if too many dig commands are run at a time.

-Settings in main.js
+Application settings are in settings.js

 Public DNS list from http://public-dns.info/